Physics-Embedded Neural ODEs for Learning Antagonistic Pneumatic Artificial Muscle Dynamics: Results

 \subsubsection{Amplitude variation}

-At fixed frequency $f = 0.1~\mathrm{Hz}$ and desired stiffness $K_d = 150~\mathrm{N/mm}$, sinusoidal trajectories with amplitudes $A \in \{0.5,\,1.0,\,1.5,\,2.0\}~\mathrm{mm}$ were commanded.
-The resulting tracking errors are summarized in Fig.~\ref{fig:tracking_performance}{\textbf{a}}.
+At fixed frequency $f = 0.1~\mathrm{Hz}$ and desired stiffness $K_d = 150~\mathrm{N/mm}$, sinusoidal and triangular trajectories with amplitudes $A \in \{0.5,\,1.0,\,1.5,\,2.0\}~\mathrm{mm}$ were commanded.
+The resulting tracking errors are summarized in Figs.~\ref{fig:tracking_performance}{\textbf{a}} and \ref{fig:tracking_performance}{\textbf{d}}.
 Error magnitude remains nearly constant across amplitudes, indicating that deviations are dominated by static friction effects near low-velocity motion reversals rather than by amplitude-dependent dynamics.